Beth-Kavod/Story/README.md

 3. **Clone and setup the Express media server to run as well:**
     Go to https://github.com/Niko-Drossos/Express-Media-Storage.git and complete the instructions there to setup the server.
+    After you configure the server, start it with ```npm run dev```

 4. **Set up environment variables:**
+    The majority of the setup is run on the backend, Story is just the way to view and update the data.
     Create a `.env` file in the root directory and add the following to connect to the Express media server:
     ```env
     ApiHostname = "http://localhost/3000"
     ```
+    ApiHostname is the url of a running instance of the **Express-Media-Storage** repository.

 5. **Start the application:**
     ```bash